akuklev/algebraic-theories/depgrammar.md

-<h2>§ Introduction</h2>

-<h3>§§ Algebraic Theories and Dependently Typed Languages</h3>
+<h1>§ A Framework for Complex Symbolic Languages and Algebraically-Structured Categories</h1>

+<h2>§§ Introduction: Symbolic Languages</h2>
+The idea of symbolic languages traces back to Leibniz.
+He conceived symbolic languages for knowledge representation, logical arguments, specification of devices and systems, and even legislation.
+Symbolic languages were to be strictly unambiguous, have a precise well-defined grammar, a carry an intrinsic notion of sentence identity, i.e. it should be clear what details of how a sentence is being written down (or spoken out, or represented in any other way) are insignificant).

+<sidenote>There is a related notion of formal languages in computer science.
+There, sentences are assumed to be represented as finite sequences of characters of predefined alphabet.
+This notion differs from the notion of symbolic language by prescribing the representation and lacking unambiguity.
+In applications, formal languages are usually to be parsed: processed into an unambiguous abstract syntax tree, or rather abstract syntax representation, because plain trees are in general not enough to represent languages with binders like the first order logic (the quantifiers are operators with binders).
+Symbolic languages are formal languages modulo parsing: they're about abstract syntax representations.</sidenote>

+Statements, proofs and constructions in mathematics are mostly written using natural languages (e.g. English) as a matter of fact.
+But at least since Frege(cf. https://en.wikipedia.org/wiki/Begriffsschrift, 1879) it is universally assumed that it's possible to use well-defined symbolic language instead.
+Mathematicians keep writing up their results using natural languages because they are way more human-readable and much better at expressing subtleties and the thought process which lead to the result: ultimately a goal of a paper is not just establishing a mathematical fact but also instructing the reader how to carry out such or a similar proof themselves.
+Yet mathematicians strive to keep relevant parts trivially translatable into the respective symbolic language.

+While mentally using a symbolic language or two (the first order logic and its proof language, known as natural deduction) for these purposes, generic pure mathematicians have had little interest in symbolic languages as subject of study.
+The area was predominantly studied by computer scientists driven by applications: symbolic languages are used computer-aided knowledge representation, software development (declarative programming languages are precisely the symbolic languages for specification of algorithms, interactive systems and distributed systems) and computer-verifiable proofs.
+Being application-driven, the area relied on a patchwork of ad-hoc formalisms of little mathematical elegance and no known connections to other areas of mathematics.

+In recent decades, an elegant theory underlying symbolic languages has begun to emerge.
+It turned out to have deep connections to category theory, abstract homotopy theory, algebraic geometry, and ultimately even to theoretical physics.

+<h2>§§§ Symbolic Languages and Algebraic Theories</h2>
 Mathematical facts (theorems) are stated and proven inside of a respective axiomatic theory, e.g. Euclidean geometry.
-For sake of reusability and composability of mathematical results, generic mathematicians<sup>[^1]</sup> usually work inside of the axiomatic theory of vast generality known as Zermelo–Fraenkel set theory, into which more specialised axiomatic theories (like theory of groups) are submerged.
+For sake of reusability and composability of mathematical results, generic mathematicians<sup>[^1]</sup> usually work inside of a common ground: an axiomatic theory of vast generality known as Zermelo–Fraenkel set theory, into which more specialised axiomatic theories (like theory of groups) are submerged.
 However, it makes a lot of sense to study specialised axiomatic theories in their own right.

 An axiomatic theory is defined upon a chosen underlying logic (usually, classical first order logic unless stated otherwise) and is given by
 – a language in which propositions of the theory are stated (the language of the underlying logic extended by theory-specific syntax), and
 – a finite or recursively generated set of axioms in this language, i.e. propositions assumed to be true a priori in this particular theory.

 A logic consists of a common language base for axiomatic theories stated upon this logic, and language for proofs specific to this logic.
-There is more than one way to define what a language is, but we will assume that these languages are given in terms of formation rules<sup>[^2]</sup> (also called “derivation rules” in case of a proof language) that can be used to generate a set of unambiguous expressions being valid propositions and correct proofs respectively.
+There is more than one way to define what a language is, but we will assume that these languages are given in terms of formation rules (also called “derivation rules” in case of a proof language) that can be used to generate a set of unambiguous expressions being valid propositions and correct proofs respectively.

 <figure><b>Fig. 1: Examples of formation and derivation rules.</b>
 <pre>```